Epoch (astronomy): Epochs and periods of validity

 In the particular set of coordinates exampled above, much of the elements has been omitted as unknown or undetermined; for example, the element n allows an approximate time-dependence of the element M to be calculated, but the other elements and n itself are treated as constant, which represents a temporary approximation (see Osculating elements).

 Thus a particular coordinate system (equinox and equator/ecliptic of a particular date, such as J2000.0) could be used forever, but a set of osculating elements for a particular epoch may only be (approximately) valid for a rather limited time, because osculating elements such as those exampled above do not show the effect of future perturbations which will change the values of the elements.

 Nevertheless, the period of validity is a different matter in principle and not the result of the use of an epoch to express the data.
 In other cases, e.g. the case of a complete analytical theory of the motion of some astronomical body, all of the elements will usually be given in the form of polynomials in interval of time from the epoch, and they will also be accompanied by trigonometrical terms of periodical perturbations specified appropriately.
 In that case, their period of validity may stretch over several centuries or even millennia on either side of the stated epoch.

 Some data and some epochs have a long period of use for other reasons.
 For example, the boundaries of the IAU constellations are specified relative to an equinox from near the beginning of the year 1875.
 This is a matter of convention, but the convention is defined in terms of the equator and ecliptic as they were in 1875.
 To find out in which constellation a particular comet stands today, the current position of that comet must be expressed in the coordinate system of 1875 (equinox/equator of 1875).
-Thus that coordinate system can still be used today, even though most comet predictions made originally for 1875 (epoch = 1875) would no longer, because of the lack of information about their time-dependence and perturbations, be useful today.
+Thus that coordinate system can still be used today, even though most comet predictions made originally for 1875 (epoch = 1875) would no longer be useful today, because of the lack of information about their time-dependence and perturbations.